Music Sample Clearance

 A music sample contains two separate copyrighted works.
 One is the original sound recording (typically controlled by the record label of that artist), and the other is the underlying musical composition, defined as words and melody (typically controlled by a publisher, or collective of publishers).

-Please give us a call to discuss more in depth your project and samples to be cleared, and we will walk you through the process more in-depth.
+Please give us a call for a free consultation to discuss more in depth your project and samples to be cleared, and we will walk you through the process more in-depth.
 We love being a “bridge” between original musical artistic creativity and the legal process of obtaining sample clearance rights to the music you want.